petosegan/rschip8/README.md

 * better control over terminal
   * aspect ratio of grid
   * remove horizontal gutters
-* refactor so that you can switch IO methods easily
 * implement a piston or SDL2 display/keypad

 ## Useful Resources